Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 [docs] def shell_complete( self, ctx: click.Context, param: click.Parameter, incomplete: str, ) -> list[click.shell_completion.CompletionItem]: from click.shell_completion import CompletionItem prefix = self._normalize(incomplete) return [ CompletionItem(name) for name in sorted(get_theme_registry(ctx)) if self._normalize(name).startswith(prefix) ]

 [docs] class ThemeOption(ExtraOption): """A pre-configured option that adds ``--theme`` to select the help-screen palette.
-Accepts any name registered in :data:`theme_registry` *or* in the per-invocation overrides loaded by :class:`ConfigOption <click_extra.config.ConfigOption>` from ``[tool.<cli>.themes.<name>]``.
-Validation goes through :class:`ThemeChoice`, which reads the live registry at parse time, so config-defined themes appear as valid choices and in the ``--help`` metavar without any further wiring.
-The resolved :class:`HelpExtraTheme` lands on the Click context under :data:`click_extra.context.THEME` and applies for the duration of the current invocation only. """
+Accepts any name registered in :data:`~click_extra.theme.theme_registry` *or* in the per-invocation overrides loaded by :class:`ConfigOption <click_extra.config.option.ConfigOption>` from ``[tool.<cli>.themes.<name>]``.
+Validation goes through :class:`~click_extra.theme.ThemeChoice`, which reads the live registry at parse time, so config-defined themes appear as valid choices and in the ``--help`` metavar without any further wiring.
+The resolved :class:`HelpTheme` lands on the Click context under :data:`click_extra.context.THEME` and applies for the duration of the current invocation only.
+The reserved value :data:`~click_extra.theme.AUTO_THEME` (``--theme=auto``) is also accepted on every CLI: it resolves the palette from the terminal background via :func:`~click_extra.theme.resolve_auto_theme` instead of naming a registered theme.
+Background detection reads environment variables by default; pass ``query_background=True`` to additionally allow the live OSC 11 terminal query (:func:`~click_extra.color.query_osc_background`), which is opt-in because it reads stdin. """